ido90/AyalonRoad/Detector/README.md

 #### Anchor boxes labeling
 Every image was separated into few hundreds of thousands of (overlapping) *anchor-boxes*.
+The labeled objects were associated with the corresponding anchor boxes: an anchor-box was labeled as object if it had large intersection with any object; as background if it had little or non intersection with objects; and was omitted from the training if it was somewhere in the middle.

-The labeled objects were associated with the corresponding anchor boxes, based on [this detailed tutorial](https://medium.com/@fractaldle/guide-to-build-faster-rcnn-in-pytorch-95b10c273439).
+The creation of anchor-boxes and labels is based on [this detailed tutorial](https://medium.com/@fractaldle/guide-to-build-faster-rcnn-in-pytorch-95b10c273439).
 Several modifications were required, such as promotion-scheme for tiny objects which didn't have significant *Intersection-Over-Union* with any anchor-box, hence were originally not assigned to any anchor-box for training.

 | ![](https://github.com/ido90/AyalonRoad/blob/master/Outputs/Detector/Architecture/Anchor%20Boxes.png) |
 | :--: |
 | A sample of anchor boxes and their receptive field |

-Note: 9 anchor-boxes with various scales and shapes are used at each location.
+Note: 9 anchor-boxes with various scales and shapes are used at each location (as displayed above).
 About half of them (mainly the larger and the higher ones) rarely return positive detections (see below).
 However, removing them from the training seemed to slightly harm the results; and removing them from operational prediction would save only insignificant amount of time, since it would only affect the last layer of the detection network.
 Thus, all the anchor-boxes were left in the detection system.

 | ![](https://github.com/ido90/AyalonRoad/blob/master/Outputs/Detector/Training/Scores%20per%20Anchor%20Shape.PNG) |
 | :--: |